aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/cylinders/creating-cylinders-with-sheared-bottom/_index.md

 ## Step 1: Create a Scene

-Begin by creating a 3D scene where you'll add and manipulate your cylinders:
+A *scene* is the container that holds all 3D objects, lights, and cameras.
+Think of it as the stage where you’ll place your cylinders.

 ```java
 // ExStart:3
 // Create a scene